 As your business grows these custom skus will mean even more and get even more precise.

-For example, if you have hired remote employees to help you find source product then you could incorporate their names within the sku.
+For example, if you have hired remote employees to help you find and source product then you could incorporate their names within the sku.